How to Resize a std::string in C++ Without Changing Its Capacity

 How to Resize a String and Keep the Same Capacity

-To avoid changing the capacity, ensure the new size()
+To avoid changing the capacity, ensure the new size() does not exceed the current capacity():

 Step 1: Check the current capacity.